houby-studio/monorepo-vscode-docker-compose-example/README.md

 > launch.json, tasks.json, Dockerfile and docker-compose.yml for easy debugging

-This repository serves as reference for specific use case, which sadly is not very well documented yet.
-The goal is to have single repository with multiple projects, which can be launched and debugged from VSCode.
+This repository serves as reference for specific use case, which is not very well documented yet.
+The goal is to have single repository with multiple projects, all launched and debugged from VSCode.
 There are multiple ways to achieve this.

 - Build and launch single project on host computer
 - Build and launch single project in docker container
 - Build and launch all projects with docker compose and attach debugger to project of your choice

-ASP.NET Core project should are quite easy, Microsoft has everything well documented and integrated to VSCode.
+ASP.NET Core project is quite easy, Microsoft has everything well documented and integrated to VSCode.
 Quasar on the other hand lacks documentation on docker builds, let alone debugging.
-It also lacks guide how to "press F5 to run and debug" in VSCode.
-We cover both cases here.
+It also lacks instructions how to setup VSCode to "press F5 to run and debug".
+We cover that in this repository.

-# Tested on
+## Tested on

-While this example may very well work for other setups, this is the exact original configuration we have created this on.
+While this example repository may work for other setups, this is the exact configuration we have created this on.

 - IDE: Visual Studio Code (1.55.0)
 - OS: Windows 10 (1909)